-- There must be clear descriptions of the modular content and mode of delivery (lectures, practicals, tutorials, distance learning or online learning), including the credits of each module, with learning outcomes and methods of assessment.
+- There must be clear descriptions of the modular content and mode of delivery (lectures, practicals, tutorials, distance learning or online learning), including the credits of each module, with appropriate learning outcomes and methods of assessment.
 The delivery of subject-specific, transferable skills and technical skills should be evident. - Where online or distance learning forms part of the degree, details will be required on course delivery and modules.
-Student/tutor and student/student contact time must be clearly defined together with any specific requirements relating to employer support and the use of digital communications. - The contents of each individual module must have sufficient detail to indicate the depth and breadth of its contents and where relevant reflect the clinical laboratory specialisms as defined in the QAA subject benchmark statement for Biomedical Science and Biomedical Sciences (2023).
-Reading lists and other resources for each module must be current and relevant. - If subject specific content of the QAA subject benchmark descriptors for the clinical specialism disciplines are delivered as part of the programme, these accredited modules from the Master's programme could be used as supplementary education for individuals requiring "top-up" modules for a non-accredited degree.
-This would require the education provider to demonstrate which modules (or combination of modules) map to specific clinical disciplines as part of the accreditation process.
-For individual students, a non-accredited degree assessment must have been completed by the IBMS to identify the areas of supplementary education required that were not covered in their non-accredited BSc degree.
-The supplementary "top-up" modules might be addressed by successfully completing accredited modules from the IBMS accredited MSc programme. - The student handbook must provide adequate information regarding relevant institutional regulations and policies, programme content, and if applicable funding arrangements, responsibilities of work-based supervisors, pastoral care arrangements, student support mechanisms, student representation system, career opportunities and the role of professional and regulatory bodies.
-Information about membership of the IBMS and its role must be clear and accurate.

-The research project arrangements must include full details of the project organisation and support available (e.g., supporting lecture programme; amount of supervision available, etc.), how the project title is decided, arrangements for project supervision if the project is undertaken the workplace, information on the production/structure of the dissertation; assessment arrangements.
+Student/tutor and student/student contact time must be clearly defined together with any specific requirements relating to employer support and the use of digital communications. - The contents of each individual module must have sufficient detail to indicate the depth and breadth of its contents and where relevant reflect advanced clinical laboratory specialisms that build on those defined in the QAA subject benchmark statement for Biomedical Science and Biomedical Sciences (2023).
+Reading lists and other resources for each module must be current and relevant. - The student handbook must provide adequate information regarding relevant institutional regulations and policies, programme content, and if applicable funding arrangements, responsibilities of work-based supervisors, pastoral care arrangements, student support mechanisms, student representation system, career opportunities and the role of professional and regulatory bodies.
+Information about membership of the IBMS, its role and routes to HCPC registration must be clear and accurate. - The research project arrangements must include full details of the project organisation and support available (e.g., supporting lecture programme; amount of supervision available, etc.), how the project title is decided and allocated, arrangements for project supervision if the project is undertaken the workplace, information on the production/structure of the dissertation; assessment arrangements and marking criteria.
 This may be contained in the student handbook or a separate project handbook.